Robert Matthews 19/11/2015 | Posted in Coosa, Fishing, Fly Fishing, Internationalisation, SUPerFISHal, United States

 I get asked quite often about fly fishing from a kayak and the struggles that happen on the water.
 The right kayak plays a huge role in this.
 Most of it has to do with deck layout and the obstacles that catch and hang up your fly line thus messing with your cast.
+It is also important to have the right fly fishing gear, I always go to flyfisherpro.com to get my gear.
 First thing to look for in the kayak is as clear of a deck as possible, you need to be able to control your line.
 The two kayaks that I use are the Coosa for when fishing the river and the Superfishal when I’m on slack water.

 While the deck layout on the Coosa is not perfect for fly fishing I improvise by laying a towel over my legs to hide the foot pegs and this allows the fly line to gather on the towel and not the deck thus keeping it easy to manage.
 I will also strip to the side and let it lay in the water if I have a good drift and the paddle is not needed as much.
 You can also add a small plastic basket between your legs when sitting in the high seat position to manage the line.

 The next question asked often is about casting from the kayak.
 Most of the rivers I fish have an abundance of trees with canopies hanging over the water and the fish are usually present in these locations.
 For this kind of fishing I’ve adapted a sidearm/underhand cast that is effective for me.
 It takes practice but can be done.
 If the river is more open then I will use a lot of roll casting.
 Most of the time you are fishing up close and this is my preferred method.